Cadene/pretrained-models.pytorch/README.md

 ## Acknowledgement

-Thanks to the deep learning community and especially to the contributers of the pytorch ecosystem.
+Thanks to the deep learning community and especially to the contributors of the pytorch ecosystem.